MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-server-standalone.md

   [Provision an R Server Virtual Machine](../../advanced-analytics/r-services/provision-the-r-server-only-sql-server-2016-enterprise-vm-on-azure.md)

   The Azure marketplace includes multiple virtual machine images that include R Server.
-Creating a new Azure virtual machine is the fastest way to set up a server for operationalizing predictive models.
-Some images come with scaling and sharing features (formerly known as DeployR) already configured, which makes it easier to embed R analytics inside applications and integrate R with backend systems.
+Creating a new R Server virtual machine in Microsoft Azure is the fastest way to set up a server to use in developing and deploying predictive models.
+Images come with features for scaling and sharing already configured, which makes it easier to embed R analytics inside applications and to integrate R with backend systems.

 + Data Science Virtual Machine

   [Data Science Virtual Machine - Windows 2016 Preview](http://aka.ms/dsvm/win2016)

   The latest version of the Data Science Virtual machine includes R Server, SQL Server, plus an array of the most popular tools for machine learning, all preinstalled and tested.
-Create Jupyter notebooks, develop solutions in Julia, and use GPU-enabled deep learning libraries like mxNet, CNTK, and TensorFlow.
+Create Jupyter notebooks, develop solutions in Julia, and use GPU-enabled deep learning libraries like MXNet, CNTK, and TensorFlow.

 ## Resources